 Georgetown University Director of Athletics Lee Reed named Natasha Adair the new head coach of the women's basketball program on Monday, April 14.
 Adair became the ninth women's basketball head coach in the history of the program.

 She came to the Hilltop from the College of Charleston where she was at the helm for two seasons.
 However, Adair is no stranger to the Georgetown program after serving as an assistant coach for six seasons (1998-2004).

-This past year, in College of Charleston's first season in the Colonial Athletic Association, Adair led the team to a record of 19-15, marking the third-highest win total in the school's Division I era.
-Additionally, the squad finished third in conference play, defeated five postseason teams from a year ago and advanced to the semifinals of both the CAA Championship and the Women's Basketball Invitational (WBI).
+During the 2013-14 season, in College of Charleston's first season in the Colonial Athletic Association, Adair led the team to a record of 19-15, marking the third-highest win total in the school's Division I era.
+Additionally, the squad finished third in conference play, defeated five postseason teams from the previous year and advanced to the semifinals of both the CAA Championship and the Women's Basketball Invitational (WBI).

 In her first season at The College, Adair guided the Cougars to 16 wins.
 The squad also earned a spot in the WBI postseason tournament.
 She is the first coach to lead teams to back-to-back postseason berths in program history.